neyralab/client-gateway/README.md

 5. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
 6. key - Crypto Key for file encryption;
 7. progress - previous uploaded file's size in bytes - required only for folder uploading;
+8. totalSize - total size of the folder (in bytes) - required only for folder uploading;
+9. startedAt - Date.now() - required only for folder uploading;

 ### Encrypt already uploaded file
 ```javascript